VedKhairnar24/Resume-Builder-/PRD- Innovative.md

-# \# Product Requirements Document (PRD): Innovative Resume Builder Platform
+# \# Product Requirements Document (PRD): Innovative GrowZen Platform

 ## Executive Summary

-Based on comprehensive market analysis of seven leading resume builder platforms, this PRD outlines a differentiated resume builder that addresses key user pain points while introducing innovative features to stand out in an \$8.29 billion market growing at 7.5% annually.
+Based on comprehensive market analysis of seven leading GrowZen platforms, this PRD outlines a differentiated GrowZen that addresses key user pain points while introducing innovative features to stand out in an \$8.29 billion market growing at 7.5% annually.
 The platform will prioritize **transparency, personalization, and genuine career advancement** over the commoditized features that dominate the current landscape.[^1][^2]

 ***